A comprehensive approach to identity theft prevention for a reasonable price

-We think the Family plan is a great identity protection plan for families because there are no age restrictions.
-With most identity protection services we’ve tested, family plans only provide protection for two adults and a certain number of children.
-But with Aura, you can get identity protections for up to five family members, whether they’re minors, young adults, or full-on adults.
-And at $50 a month at most, this plan is much cheaper than getting five Individual plans.
+We think the Family plan is a great identity protection plan for families, especially compared to most services that cover only two adults and a certain number of children.
+With Aura, if you have grown-up kids living with you and your spouse, you can still add them to your family protection.
+And at $50 per month at most, this plan is much cheaper than getting five Individual plans.
 Not to mention, the Circle parental controls make it all the more worth it.

 Aura hasn’t been around for too long, but they’re already making waves in the industry with their unique approach to identity theft protection.
 They’re a service that understands identity theft is an ever-changing threat, and that complete protection requires a multifaceted approach.

 FYI: Not convinced Aura is right for you?
 Not to worry because we’ve compiled a list of the 10 best identity theft protection services of the year.
 There you’ll find something for every need and every budget.

 This is a little less concrete, but we also like the way Aura is designed.
 It’s minimalist, sleek, and functional.
 A lot of the identity theft services we’ve reviewed in the past feel a little outdated, but Aura has a distinctly modern … well… aura about them.
 There’s something to be said for prioritizing design, and Aura really nails it.

 That said, Aura isn’t just a sleek veneer.
 Their core protections and functions are rock-solid, and we feel comfortable recommending their protection to anyone.
 While they might be a little more expensive than their counterparts, we think the extra cost is well worth it.